LaneMurphy/LaneMurphy/README.md

-- 👋 Howdy, I’m @LaneMurphy a cowboy with a computer
+- 👋 Howdy, I’m @LaneMurphy
 - 👀 I’m interested in ...
-Software Engineering, Digital Transformations, and overall tech that can make life more efficient
+Software Engineering, Digital Transformations, and tech that can make life more efficient
 - 🌱 I’m currently learning ...
 Python / Django + Azure and AWS
 - 💞️ I’m looking to collaborate on ...
 I dabble with learning how to code, in my day job I help place Engineers with Enterprise clients for Beacon Hill Technologies
 - 📫 How to reach me ...
 Find me on LinkedIn https://www.linkedin.com/in/lane-murphy-a38453107/ or shoot me an email to lmurphy@beaconhillstaffing.com